magento/magento2-functional-testing-framework/docs/page.md

 This example shows the page with the name `StorefrontCategoryPage`.
 It will be merged with the other `StorefrontCategoryPage` pages from other modules.

-The following is an example of a call in an action group:
+The following is an example of a call in a test:

 ```xml
 <amOnPage url="{{StorefrontCategoryPage.url($createPreReqCategory.name$)}}" stepKey="navigateToCategoryPage"/>